-e discontinued offering new Contracts.
-You can add to your existing Contract subject to current limitations, however each payment must be at least \$1,000.
+Flexible Payments We have discontinued offering new Contracts.
+You can add to your existing Contract subject to current limitations, but each payment must be at least \$1,000.
 You must maintain a minimum account size of \$1,000.

-Expenses You will bear the following expenses: • A withdrawal charge of 6% on amounts withdrawn (with certain exceptions). • A Market Value Adjustment (which can be positive or negative) for withdrawals except those taken during the 30 day period after the expiration of a Guarantee Period. • State premium tax (if your state imposes one).
-Guaranteed Interest The C ontract offers fixed interest rates that we guarantee for specified periods we call "Guarantee Periods."
+Expenses You will bear the following g expenses: • A withdrawal charge will apply to withdrawals made from a Guarantee Period prior to its expiration.
+Withdrawal charges will be the lesser of: (a) the amount withdrawn in excess of the Free Withdrawal Amount times one half of the interest rate for the Guarantee Period; or (b) interest earned on the amount withdrawn.
+Certain limits may apply to reduce this charge. • A Market Value Adjustment (which can be positive or negative) for withdrawals except those taken during the 10 day period after the expiration of a Guarantee Period.
+State premium tax (if your state imposes one).
+Guaranteed Interest The Contract o ffers fixed interest rates that we guarantee for specified periods we call "Guarantee Periods."
 To find out what the current rates are on available Guarantee Periods, please call us at 1-800-654-2397.
-Special Services For your c onvenience, we offer these special services: Automatic Additions Program; Systematic Withdrawal Program.
-Income Payments The Con tract offers three income payment plans: • life income with or without guaranteed payments (5 to 30 years); • a joint and survivor life income with or without guaranteed payments (5 to 30 years); or • guaranteed payments for a specified period (5 to 30 years) Death Benefits If you or the e Annuitant dies before the Payout Start Date, we will pay benefits as described in the Contract.
-Withdrawals You may with draw some or all of your Contract Value ("Contract Value") at any time prior to the Payout Start Date.
-If you withdraw Contract Value from a Guarantee Period before its maturity, a withdrawal charge, Market Value Adjustment, and taxes may apply.
+Special Services For your convenier ice, we offer these special services: Automatic Additions Program; Systematic Withdrawal Program.
+Income Payments The Contract offe ers three income payment plans: life income with guaranteed payments; • a joint and survivor life income with or without guaranteed payments; or • guaranteed payments for a specified period (5 to 30 years) Death Benefits If you or the Annuita ant dies before the Payout Start Date , we will pay benefits as described in the Contract.
+Withdrawals You may withdraw sor ne or all of your Contract Value ("Contract Value") at any time prior to the Payout Start Date.
+If you withdraw Contract Value from a Guarantee Period before its maturity, a withdrawal charge, Market Value Adjustment, and taxes may